kevin-bruton/TradingAgents/README.md

 In addition to the CLI, a new web-based frontend is available to visualize the agent communication process in real-time.
 It allows you to set configuration parameters, start the trading analysis, and observe the step-by-step execution of agents and tools, including their outputs and any errors.

+### New: User Position Awareness

+You can now optionally specify your current position (None / Long / Short) along with existing stop-loss and take-profit levels.
+These inputs are incorporated by the Trade Planner and Risk / Portfolio Manager to:
+ - Decide whether to maintain, adjust, or close the current position
+ - Recommend flipping (e.g., long -> short) only when risk/reward justifies transaction costs
+ - Adjust existing stop-loss / take-profit levels (tighten, widen, trail, move to breakeven)
+ - Avoid unnecessary churn when changes would not exceed the trading cost threshold

+If you leave these fields blank or select "No Open Position", the system will generate fresh trade planning levels as usual.

 ### Running the Web Frontend

 1. Ensure you have installed all dependencies using `uv sync`.